far-os/os/README.md

 - `cat`: To concatenate the bootloader and kernel binaries.
 - `dd`: To create the disk image. **Note**: you will also need access to `/dev/zero` for this step.
 - `make`: A convienent way to run all the commands.
+- `qic`: A custom tool for generating config files, see below

+### Quick Information Compiler (qic)
+`qic` is a custom utility for creating compiled configuration files.
+It is written in rust, so will require the rust toolchain to compile.
+It is imported as a submodule - hence the need to clone recursively.

 Once you have all of these, run `make`, and you will have an `os.img` file.
 This is the raw HDD disk image of the OS.

 ## Running
-You can use any hardware or emulator, but the provided `Makefile` includes methods to use `bochs` or `qemu`.
-Both emulators *(should)* work, however `bochs` is recommended.
-You can use the provided `.bochsrc` file, or you can use your own.
+You can use any (supported) hardware or emulator, but the provided `Makefile` includes methods to use `bochs` or `qemu`.
+Both emulators work, however `qemu` is recommended, due to speed.

 To build the image and use `bochs` or `qemu` simultaneously, run `make bochs` and `make qemu` respectively.
 It also works on real hardware.